NateZimmer/Optimization-Tutorials/readme.md

-# Personal math tutorials:
+# Nates math tutorials:

 <p align="center">
 <img src ="Pages/Images/Misc/Banner.png">
 </p>

 The following is my personal reference repository of math examples and concepts that I have found to be useful.
-The following will introduce the topic as well as provide examples.
+The following list introduces various topics as well as provides examples.

 1. [**Least Squares**](Pages/LeastSquares.md)